nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 ## 2. X-Road operator and Security Server administrator controls

-**Applies to:** Central Server, Security Server

-The controls in this section harden the Admin UI and the operating system accounts that authenticate to it.
-They are configured on the host and are the responsibility of whoever administers that host — the X-Road operator for a Central Server, the Security Server administrator for a Security Server.
+The controls in this section are addressed to both roles.
+They are configured on the host and are the responsibility of whoever administers it — the X-Road operator for a Central Server or a Configuration Proxy, the Security Server administrator for a Security Server.

-They do not apply to the Configuration Proxy, which has no Admin UI and no web application users; it is administered from the command line as described in the Configuration Proxy Manual \[[UG-CP](#Ref_UG-CP)\].
-The only control in this guide that applies to the Configuration Proxy is section [4.1.2](#412-configuration-proxy-tls-configuration).
+Not every control reaches every component.
+Sections [2.1](#21-user-management) and [2.2](#22-admin-ui) harden the Admin UI and the operating system accounts that authenticate to it, so they do not apply to the Configuration Proxy, which has neither; it is administered from the command line as described in the Configuration Proxy Manual \[[UG-CP](#Ref_UG-CP)\].
+Section [2.3](#23-enforcing-the-software-token-pin-policy) protects key material held by the signer and applies to all three components.

 <a id="ug-sec-user-management" class="anchor"></a>

 ### 2.1 User management

+**Applies to:** Central Server, Security Server

 X-Road uses the Linux Pluggable Authentication Modules (PAM) to authenticate users.
 This makes it easy to configure the account management to your liking.
 The example PAM configurations provided in this guide may or may not work on your system depending on your system and existing PAM configurations.